linuxgurugamer/K.P.R.S/README.md

 The lettered buttons currently are not implemented.

-The dial at the right can be turned using the up/down buttons, but currently doesn't do anything
+The dial at the right is the volume dial.
+You can adjust the volume either by clicking on the dial, or by using the ^ and v buttons just to the lower left of it

 ================================
 Support